How to apply micro cement render: 5 Rockcote MicroStone tips

 How does the top sealer impact the colour of MicroStone?

-The type of sealer and finish applied can influence the colour of MicroStone, potentially altering the final appearance.
+The type of sealer and finish applied can influence the colour of MicroStone, potentially altering the final appearance, a site sample is a good way to confirm the final outcome and colour.ย

 Can MicroStone be used in walk-in showers?

 Yes, MicroStone is ideal for wet areas, providing a seamless finish.
-However, it is crucial to wait seven days after the final sealer application before using the shower.
+However, it is crucial to wait seven to ten days after the final sealer application before using the shower.

 How long does MicroStone typically last?

-With proper care and maintenance, MicroStone is exceptionally durable and can last for decades.
+With proper care and maintenance, MicroStone is exceptionally durable and can last for many years to come.

 Which primer should be used on ceramic tiles?